 UNISA Applications: The what, where, when and how.

-Provisionally the 2022 academic year’s applications will open in September 2021 and stay open until November 2021.
-It is always wise to keep an eye and ear to the news and regularly visit UNISA’s website for any information regarding application dates and possible changes.
+Provisionally the 2023 – 2023 academic year’s applications will open on 11th August 2023 and stay open until 12th of November 2023.
+It is always wise to keep an eye on the news and regularly visit UNISA’s website for any information regarding application dates and possible changes.

 Who can apply?

 UNISA is very well known for its open-door policy regarding accepting students from all walks of life.
 That being said, UNISA has certain regulations relating to applications; the main regulations are that everyone must apply to study at UNISA.
 We have made it a little clearer by stating exactly under what circumstances you must apply: